chardon55/licenses/README.md

-# Templates of the licenses
+# Licenses

-Most free-and-open-source and partial proprietary copies of licenses.
+Templates of open source licenses

 *This repository is currently under construction.
 I'm adding more licenses into it!*